bhargavi35/Time_Tracker/README.md

 ## **About the Project**

-_**Time_Tracker** is a simple todo application built using `React JS` and `Node JS` & MongoDB.
+_**Time_Tracker** is a simple todo application built using `React JS` and `Node JS` & `MongoDB`.
 Users need to register and login, and after the authorisation, they can generate Todo's & create tasks using this application._

 ---
 **Developed By Me**